-‘Lands of Lost Borders’, a critically acclaimed account by KATE HARRIS of cycling the Silk Road with a childhood friend, was this week short-listed for a non-fiction award in her native Canada.
+‘Lands of Lost Borders’, a critically acclaimed account by KATE HARRIS of cycling the Silk Road with a childhood friend, this week won the C$30,000 RBC Taylor Prize for non-fiction in her native Canada.
 In this extract, Harris reports from a two-lane road ‘that twisted and stretched like black taffy across Azerbaijan’

 The farther we pedalled east, the warmer it was when we woke up each morning, as though we were biking closer and closer to the sun.
 Every little town seemed more prosperous than the last, their streets lined with cellphone shops and Internet cafés, though the land beyond them quickly reverted to meadows and forests.
 Always to our left was the Greater Caucasus range, where mountains sleeved in ice held up the deep blue sky.
 Despite the region’s conflicts ancient and ongoing, despite its having the longest history of human habitation outside of Africa, it was sometimes hard to tell where wilderness began and ended in Azerbaijan — with the exception, that is, of the country’s designated roadside picnic areas.